Miracle Mart: History

 The M sub-chain was initially successful and promising.
 In December 1986, the five M stores saw their sales increased while the remaining Miracle Mart-branded locations continued to decline.
 Despite a good start, the M chain began to go downhill after the last Miracle Mart stores were renamed in 1987, and was soon experiencing the same financial woes that had plagued its predecessor.
 At some point, the name of the chain was modified to M Aubaine (M Discount), signaling a return to its roots as a discount retailer.
-But all this ended up accomplishing was to confuse and alienate even more customers who had been accustomed to a more upscale image of the chain since the 1980s.
+However, all this ended up accomplishing was to confuse and alienate even more customers who had been accustomed to a more upscale image of the chain since the 1980s.

 When Steinberg's parent Socanav was trying to sell parts of the company off, a buyer for the poorly performing M stores could not be found.
 The chain went bankrupt in June 1992 and the liquidation of the 19 stores began in early July.
 The original store in Pont-Viau, Laval was still in operation when the company declared bankruptcy.
 By late August, 15 of the 19 stores had already closed.
 On August 29, 1992, the stores at Place Versailles, Carrefour Laval and Les Promenades St-Bruno followed.
-It was said that the fourth remaining M store could possibly outlast the others as it negotiates termination over its lease but it seems to have closed down as well on August 29, 1992.
+It was said that the fourth remaining M store could possibly outlast the others as it negotiated termination over its lease, but it seems to have closed down as well on August 29, 1992.
 On the 1992-1993 Montreal phone book directory, Bell Canada listed only four stores for the M retail chain; they are the three aforementioned mall locations that closed on August 29, 1992, and the other one at 4325 Jean-Talon Street in Saint-Léonard.